bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 Languages: Russian (native), English (elementary), Italian (beginner), Pushtu (specific text translation), Georgian (specific text translation)

+## Specialization and professional skills:

+I develop and investigate People, Companies and Incidents Data on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.
+Sometimes I hire targeted for positions in the IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.

 ## My soft skills and communications:

 - Experience in searching for people, facts from various sources, in social networks monitoring and promoting communities, including closed ones